Dear reader of ADxS.org, please excuse the disruption.

 Motivation in ADHD - neurophysiological correlates

-ADHD shows a different reaction to expected rewards and to rewards received.
+ADHD shows a deviant response to expected rewards as well as to rewards received.

 1. Neurophysiological correlates of reward expectation